cygnusb2b/fortnight-graph/README.md

 See the `graph/index.graphql` file for complete details, or use a GraphQL compatible client (such as [Insomnia](https://insomnia.rest/)) for automatic schema detection and query autocomplete capabilities.

 ### Placement Delivery
 Requests for an ad placement, or placements, can be made to `GET /placement/{pid}.html` (or `.json` for JSON responses).
 This will trigger the Campaign-Serve-Algorithm (or CSA) and provide the best matching campaigns for the requested Placement ID (`pid`) and request options.
-If no campaigns can be found for the specific request and empty response will be returned.
+If no campaigns can be found for the specific request, an empty response will be returned.

 The available request parameters (as query string values) are as follows, and are _all optional_: